 Registration and Certification.

 Registration.
 Any oxygen blender must register with the executive officer by March 1, 1996, or at least 20 days before blending oxygenates with CARBOB, whichever occurs later.
 Thereafter, an oxygenate blender must register with the executive officer annually by January 1.
-The registration must be addressed to he attention of the Chief, Compliance Division, California Air Resources Board, P.O.
+The registration must be addressed to the attention of the Chief, Enforcement Division, California Air Resources Board, P.O.
 Box 2815, Sacramento, CA, 95812.

 * * * * *